Tongji-MIC-Lab/MEP3P/README.md

 Please cite the following paper if you find this work useful:

-Jian Zhu, Hanli Wang, and Miaojing Shi, Multi-modal Large Language Model Enhanced Pseudo 3D Perception Framework for Visual Commonsense Reasoning, IEEE Transactions on Circuits and Systems for Video Technology, accepted, 2024.
+Jian Zhu, Hanli Wang, and Miaojing Shi, Multi-modal Large Language Model Enhanced Pseudo 3D Perception Framework for Visual Commonsense Reasoning, IEEE Transactions on Circuits and Systems for Video Technology, vol. 34, no. 11, pp. 11682-11694, Nov.
+2024.